Zell am Harmersbach: Economy and infrastructure

 Zell is the birthplace of the famous Hahn und Henne (Rooster and Hens) pottery factory.

 Transportation

-Zell am Harmersbach lies on the Harmersbachtalbahn, a branch line of the Black Forest Railway, which runs from Biberach to Oberharmersbach.
-Public transport is provided for by the Ortenau transit network.
+Zell am Harmersbach lies on the Harmersbach Valley Railway (10.6 km; a branch line of the Black Forest Railway) which connects Biberach and Oberharmersbach.

 Education

 At Ritter von Buß Educational Center, there is a primary school, a secondary school and technical school.

 An additional primary school is located in Unterharmersbach.
 There is also a special educational school in Kernstadt.

 There are four kindergartens in the area.